telerik/fiddler-jam-docs/portal/workspaces.md

 A Portal User can add the submitted log to the workspace in the following way:

-1. Go to the **Add To Workspace** button in the top-right corner of the dashboard.
+1. Go to the **Add To Workspace** button in the top-right corner of the portal.
 Note that password-protected logs will require you to enter the log password before you execute the action.

 1. Enter the following details: